 July 6, 1987

 Pikes Peak opened its wholly owned subsidiary known as Equinox Floral International, Inc. Equinox specialized in the importation of flowers from Mexico and Central America for distribution to wholesale florists throughout the USA.

 November 1, 1989

 Pikes Peak opened its 4th branch in Dallas, Texas (Pikes Peak of Dallas) by acquiring the The Kester Wholesale Floral Company, Inc. Pikes Peak had been affiliated with Kester since its inception in October, 1986.

 August 1, 1991

 Pikes Peak opened its 5th branch serving the retail floral market in Memphis, Tennessee.

 Pikes Peak sold its interest in Equinox to one of its suppliers, thereby allowing management to concentrate its resources and skills on the further development of its existing full-service wholesale florist locations.

 June 30, 2002

-Finding Pikes Peak of Memphis to be an island beyond the geographical reach of the synergy that is enjoyed by the other locations, the Corporation decided to offer this branch for sale to another wholesale florist in Tennessee.
+Finding Pikes Peak of Memphis beyond the geographical reach that is enjoyed by the other locations, the Corporation decided to offer this branch for sale to another wholesale florist in Tennessee.